-A friendly and energetic breed, the english setter is sensitive and intelligent, with a playful nature.
+A friendly and energetic breed, the English Setter is sensitive and intelligent, with a playful nature.
 They are medium-size dogs, and get on well in a family, with children and with other dogs.

 The favorite breed of the Queen of England, the Welsh Corgi is a feisty dog.
 It's origins are shrouded in the mists of time, but everyone agrees it all started in Wales in the United Kingdom.

 They were used to help with sheep and cattle, and also as a wildfowler's dog.
 It's role gradually changed to guard of the farmyard, protecting and gathering flocks of geese and other farmyard fowl.